pavankalisetti009/gitlab/doc/api/graphql/reference/index.md

 ##### `Group.savedReply`

 Saved reply in the group.
-Available only when feature flag `group_saved_replies_flag` is enabled.
 This field can only be resolved for one group in any single request.

-DETAILS:
-**Introduced** in GitLab 16.10.
-**Status**: Experiment.

 Returns [`GroupSavedReply`](#groupsavedreply).